-Our monthly Newsletter aims to capture the spirit and life of our community, and lists details for the events and happenings occurring during the month.
-It is designed to reflect the concerns and perspectives of our community and welcomes contributions of prose, poetry, or art (about 500 words or less).
+Monthly Newsletter: Our monthly Newsletter aims to capture the spirit and life of our community, and lists details for the events and happenings occurring during the month.
+It is designed to reflect the concerns and perspectives of our community and welcomes contributions of prose, poetry, or art.
 Submissions should be sent to firstname.lastname@example.org by the middle of the month.
-To receive the Newsletter by email, send a request to email@example.com.
+To receive an email version, send request to: FMC Office

-This List-Serve provides an avenue for community members to be able to quickly communicate announcements, requests, or information to other community members through an email group list.
+Meeting Listserv: The Listserv provides an avenue for community members to be able to quickly communicate announcements, requests, or information to other community members through an email group list.
 Participation in this group is voluntary and it serves as a way to foster networking, connection, and support among the FMC community.
-To join the FMC Email List-Serve, read the Guidelines for Google List carefully.
-Then send an email to firstname.lastname@example.org indicating that you agree to the guidelines and would like to join the List.
+To join the FMC Email Listserv, read the Guidelines for Google List carefully.
+Then send an email to FMC Office indicating that you agree to the guidelines and would like to join the List.
 You will receive a separate email from Google Groups with an invitation and instructions on how to be added to the List.